Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel theory: Results

 As mentioned, all three K20 cases exhibit full-centring under the $\oyk>2.5\%$ negligibility cut-off.
 The generalized extent of centring is significantly less in $\{\Omega.\mathrm{q}\mid\forall \mathrm{q}\}$ than in S24's $\{\mathrm{B.k}\mid\forall \mathrm{k}\}$ cases as evidenced by $\oyOD$ and $\oyT$ measurements; however, this is expected owing to the rather low $\Fr$-value used in available K20 flow-cases.
-Values of $\oyT/\oyOD$\textemdash a metric indicative of centring evenness discussed earlier\textemdash are calculated to be 0.45, 0.58 and 0.56 for cases $\Omega.1$, $\Omega.2$ and $\Omega.3$, respectively, suggesting relatively coherent uniformity of centring in all instances.
-Across $(\Delta\muLN)_{\scriptstyle 12}$, an increase in $\oyT/\oyOD$ is incurred ($+24.4\%$); across $(\Delta\muLN)_{\scriptstyle 23}$, however, a near-negligible decrease is observed ($-2.9\%$), suggesting that approximate centring evenness stabilizes for $\muLN\geq 680$ in the system of interest.\footnote{Also worth noting is that all three K20 flow-cases feature a smooth gas-liquid interface, indicative of laminarity in the liquid film.
-The same is observed in S24 cases; however, in $\mathrm{A}.2$ and $\mathrm{B}.1$ there are minor non-linearities on the upper (near-nose) bubble boundary.
+Values of approximate centring evenness $\oyT/\oyOD$ are calculated to be 0.45, 0.58 and 0.56 for cases $\Omega.1$, $\Omega.2$ and $\Omega.3$, respectively, suggesting relatively coherent uniformity of centring in all instances.
+Across $(\Delta\muLN)_{\scriptstyle 12}$, an increase in $\oyT/\oyOD$ is incurred ($+24.4\%$); across $(\Delta\muLN)_{\scriptstyle 23}$, however, a near-negligible decrease is observed ($-2.9\%$), suggesting that centring evenness stabilizes for $\muLN\geq 680$ in the system/conditions of interest.\footnote{Also worth noting is that all three K20 flow-cases feature a smooth gas-liquid interface, suggestive of laminarity in the liquid film.
+The same is observed in S24 cases; however, in $\mathrm{A}.2$ and $\mathrm{B}.1$ minor non-linearities are found on the upper (near-nose) bubble boundary.
 A variety of interfacial classifications are found in N23 cases.
-As will be seen in \S\ref{sec:4.1}, such conditions are important considerations in the initiation of bubble centring.}
+As is made clear in \S\ref{sec:4} and PL20, the existence of film-laminarity is critical in the mechanics of bubble centring.}